Floodwaters breach protective structures in northwest Pottawattamie County

 Officials distributed emergency notifications to portions of northwest Pottawattamie County Wednesday amid reports of two breaches in protection structures along the Missouri River as a result of this latest round of flooding.

-A breach in a protective berm along the bank of the Missouri just southwest of the Boyer and Missouri confluence as well as a breach in the Honey Creek drainage ditch have been reported to officials.
+A breach in a protective berm along the bank of the Missouri just southwest of the Boyer and Missouri confluence as well as a breach in the Honey Creek drainage ditch have been reported.

 The emergency management agency has distributed emergency notifications to residential properties in the potential impacted area.
 Crews are attempting to get access to the area to observe conditions for more information and remind motorists to observe all road closures and detour instructions.